You Are Here

 Youth exploring the possibility of becoming a religious professional should check out Summer Seminary.
 Focusing on ordained ministry, religious education, music ministry and chaplaincy the program offers youth the opportunity to explore their call, experience facets of life as a religious professional, and connect with other youth considering ministry and religious education as career paths.

-Designed specifically for youth and young adults of color (ages 15-30), Multicultural Leadership School features experienced facilitators intentional in providing participants with experiences that will foster relationship building, leadership skills, racial/ethnic identity development, inter-cultural collaboration and deepening of faith identity.
+Designed specifically for youth and young adults of color, Thrive: Leadership Schools for Youth and Young Adults of Color feature experienced facilitators intentional in providing participants with experiences that will foster relationship building, leadership skills, racial/ethnic identity development, inter-cultural collaboration and deepening of faith identity.

 UU-United Nations Office